cloudfoundry/gorouter/README.md

 ## Load Balancing

-The GoRouter is, in simple terms, a reverse proxy that load balances between many backend instances.
-The default load balancing algorithm that GoRouter will use is a simple **round-robin** strategy.
-GoRouter will retry a request if the chosen backend does not accept the TCP connection.
+The Gorouter is, in simple terms, a reverse proxy that load balances between many backend instances.
+The default load balancing algorithm that Gorouter will use is a simple **round-robin** strategy.
+Gorouter will retry a request if the chosen backend does not accept the TCP connection.

 ### Round-Robin